 - Negative payment adjustment as a penalty of up to 4% of practice collection.

-Who are the eligible provider for MIPS?
+Who is the eligible provider for MIPS?

 MIPS applies to physical therapists, occupational therapists, clinical psychologists, and social workers.
 MIPS incorporates either Medicare EHR incentive program or Meaningful Use, or value-based payment modifier or physician quality reporting system (PQRS).
 CMS estimates around 500,000 providers for 2020, and for AAMPs (Advanced Alternative Payment Models) is +5% for 2019-2024 and estimates around 205,000 providers to become QP for 2021 payment year.